-There are several active residents' groups which each relate particularly to one small area.
+There is currently little evidence of civic pride in the Cliftonville area as a whole although there are several active residents' groups which each relate particularly to one small area.
 Some of these have already been involved in the public consultation exercise which was undertaken in October 2010 to gauge public reaction to the designation of conservation areas in Cliftonville.
-There is a local group in the Clifton Place/Grotto Gardens Conservation Area, and it is hoped that the group will be involved with the consultations on this document.
+There is a local group in the Grotto Hill Conservation Area, and it is hoped that the group will be involved with the consultations on this document.